clarkk/go-util/README.md

 # go-util/sess
 Leightweight HTTP sessions
-- With read-locks to prevent concurrent requests to read data from the same session
+- With read/write locks to prevent concurrent requests to read data when another is writing data
-- Handles all sessions local in Go to optimize I/O performance
+- Handles all sessions internal in Go to optimize I/O performance
-- Uses Redis as fallback if Go HTTP server is restarted to recover sessions
+- Uses Redis as failover if Go HTTP server is restarted to preserve and recover sessions

 ```
 //  Connect to Redis